uias/Tabman/README.md

 [**Custom Tabman Components**](https://uias.github.io/Tabman/master/going-custom.html)

-There are also a example projects that showcase custom layouts and such:
+There are also example projects that showcase custom layouts and such:

 - [**Tinderbar**](https://github.com/uias/Tinderbar) - Tinder iOS app layout built with Tabman.